Diet after gastric banding

 Follow Your Diet Carefully

-You will need to make sure you are getting enough protein, vitamins, and minerals while you are losing weight quickly.
+You will need to make sure you are getting enough protein, vitamins, and minerals while you are losing weight.
 Eating mostly protein, fruits, vegetables, and whole grains will help your body get the nutrients it needs.

 Protein may be the most important of these foods.
 Your body needs protein to build muscles and other body tissues.
 Low-fat protein choices include: